theluqmn/moose/README.md

 ## Features

 Below are the features planned for this project.
 Everything needs to be implemented before I consider this project complete.
-Rate of progress is roughly a feature per day.
+Rate of progress varies, as I am working on several projects at once.

 - [ ] Accounts
   - [x] Opening acccounts - 15/12/2024